 - Fares will continue to be honored.

-- Customers riding smaller buses and Dial-A-Ride vehicles will continue to board from the front.
+- Customers riding smaller buses and Dial-A-Ride vehicles can board from the front.

-Due to declining ridership triggered by the coronavirus pandemic, RTA will begin running a slimmed-down version of service on par with its reduced Sunday schedule.
-The new schedule will begin Sunday, April 5 and last an indefinite amount of time.
-The move to seven-day-a-week Sunday service will affect most of RTA’s 47 routes.
-Below details which routes are affected with links to schedules.
+Due to declining ridership triggered by the coronavirus pandemic, RTA is running a slimmed-down version of service on par with its reduced Sunday schedule.
+The new schedule began Sunday, April 5 and is expected to last until revenue and ridership increase enough to justify service expansion.
+The reduced service levels have affected most of RTA’s 47 routes.
+See the details below on which routes are affected with links to schedules.
 If you have any questions, please contact the Customer Information Center at (951) 565-5002.

 - For bus pass information, call (951) 565-5002 or visit the Fares & Passes page on our website.
 The nearest pass outlet to our Riverside office is Friendly Liquor, 3962 University Avenue, (951) 787-9224.
 You can also download mobile bus passes on the Token Transit app.

 - For lost and found, please call (951) 565-5000.

 WHAT YOU CAN DO

 The best way to prevent illness is to avoid being exposed to this virus.
 However, as a reminder, CDC always recommends everyday preventive actions to help prevent the spread of respiratory diseases, including:

 - Avoid close contact with people who are sick.